Skip to main content

 Education

-• Post-doctoral training: National Institute on Deafness and Other Communication Disorders (NIDCD), National Institutes of Health (NIH) Intramural Research Training Award (IRTA) Fellow
+• National Institute on Deafness and Other Communication Disorders (NIDCD), National Institutes of Health (NIH): Post-doctoral training (Intramural Research Training Award Fellow)

-• Honors in Speech and Drama with highest distinction, Mary Miller Martin Memorial Scholar
+• University of Kansas, B.A. in Speech-language-hearing (Honors in speech and drama with highest distinction, Mary Miller Martin Memorial Scholar)

 • Siren, K. (2021).
 Podcasts as teaching tools to facilitate student discussion and reflection of complex course material, ICERI2021 Proceedings, 14th International Conference of Education, Research and Innovation, p.
 9138-9143.
 ISBN: 978-84-09-34549-6.
 ISSN: 2340-1095.